Akash-sopho/Raspberry-Ethereum/README.md

 make geth
 cp ./build/bin/geth /usr/local/bin/geth
 ```
+You can add another bash console to the container using the command `docker exec -it $docker_container_id bash`.
 GETH installation would have to be done in each container separately as building geth in the dockerfile itself returns an error in `make geth` command saying `go not found`.

 **Setting up a local Ethereum Network**